 - Be aware of your surroundings at all times!
 Anything that could distract your attention (someone asking the time, asking directions, spilling something on you, etc.) is an opportunity for theft. - Always have everything of value (passport, money, important documents, etc.) on your person in a money belt or inside pouch, and never leave your bags unattended.
-Do not carry your passport or large amounts of money in your purse or backpack. - When sleeping on a train, keep your backpack by you and wrap the strap around your arm. - Be especially careful in crowds and in metros where pickpockets are likely to gather. - Don't bring expensive or irreplaceable jewelry, as well as any other items you would be devastated to lose.
-Avoid wearing expensive jewelry or clothing, and try not to provide any overt indication of wealth (such as a visible smart phone). - Be cautious of anyone asking you for money.
-Some people are in genuine need, but others may not be, and begging children may be victims of human trafficking.
+Do not carry your passport or large amounts of money in your purse or backpack. - When sleeping on a train, keep your backpack by you and wrap the strap around your arm or leg. - Be especially careful in crowds where pickpockets are likely to gather. - Leave any expensive or irreplaceable jewelry at home (USA) as well as any other items you would be devastated to lose.
+Avoid wearing expensive jewelry or clothing, and try not to provide any overt indication of wealth (including a visible smart phone). - Be cautious of anyone asking you for money.
 Giving money is a personal decision, but use common sense.
-If you are in an uncomfortable situation, say "no" forcefully and leave. - Follow the advice of local and international authorities. - Avoid the vicinity of any public demonstrations. - Avoid overnight travel by road. - Avoid travel to any location where the U.S. government has restricted or forbidden U.S. government personnel from visiting. - Walk with a purpose; try to avoid using maps while walking around prepare your route before you begin your journey. - Don't be tied to your smart phone look up, make eye contact, note driver, license of rideshare cars, be aware of the logistics, people meeting you, where you are going etc. - Do not accept rides or drinks from strangers. - Travel with someone, whenever possible avoid walking around alone in an unfamiliar environment, especially after dark. - Do not be complacent (even if you have been there before, know everyone etc.) treat each trip as if your first, be aware of surroundings, know your plans for logistics; - Consider removing any banking apps from your smart phone (consider also removing any passwords or other sensitive information stored on your phone). - Consider editing your contact list in your phone (if using personal phone) in case of a lost or stolen phone.
+If you are in an uncomfortable situation, say "no" forcefully and leave. - Follow the advice of local and international authorities. - Avoid the vicinity of any public demonstrations. - Avoid overnight travel by road. - Avoid travel to any location where the U.S. government has restricted or forbidden U.S. government personnel from visiting. - Walk with a purpose; try to avoid using maps while walking around prepare your route before you begin your journey. - Do not be tied/chained to your smart phone Look up from your phone, make eye contact, note driver, car, be aware of the logistics, people meeting you, where you are going etc.; - Do not accept rides or drinks from strangers. - Travel with someone, whenever possible avoid walking around alone in an unfamiliar environment, especially after dark. - Do not be complacent (even if you have been there before, know everyone etc.) treat each trip as if your first, be aware of surroundings, know your plans for logistics, etc.; - Consider removing any banking apps from your smart phone (consider also removing any passwords or other sensitive information stored on your phone). - Consider editing your contact list in your phone (if using personal phone) in case of a lost or stolen phone.